 Traditional portfolio analysis methods work well for financial investments and established product lines but often fall short when applied to innovation.
 Unlike mature business units, innovation initiatives involve higher uncertainty, longer time horizons, and evolving market conditions.

 Relying solely on traditional financial metrics like ROI or NPV can lead to undervaluing breakthrough ideas that may take years to generate returns.
-Businesses must strike a balance between short-term profitability and long-term transformative innovation while managing the risks associated with emerging markets and technologies.
+Businesses need to balance short-term profitability with long-term transformative innovation while managing the risks tied to emerging markets and new technologies.

 Key Metrics for Innovation Portfolio Analysis